Understanding Educational Therapy: A Pathway to Learning Success

 What Educational Therapy Is

-An educational therapist works on the foundational skills that underpin learning: phonological awareness, decoding, reading fluency, spelling, comprehension, and mathematical reasoning.
-The approach is systematic and cumulative — each session builds on the last.
+An educational therapist focuses on foundational skills essential for learning.
+These include phonological awareness, decoding, reading fluency, spelling, comprehension, and mathematical reasoning.
+The approach is systematic and cumulative.
+Each session builds on the previous one, ensuring a solid foundation for your child’s learning journey.

-What It Is Not
+What Educational Therapy Is Not

 The Orton-Gillingham Approach and Structured Literacy